Sultanate of Mogadishu: Trade

-Upon arrival in Mogadishu's harbour, it was custom for small boats to approach the arriving vessel, and their occupants to offer food and hospitality to the merchants on the ship.
+Upon arrival in Mogadishu's harbor, it was custom for small boats to approach the arriving vessel, and their occupants to offer food and hospitality to the merchants on the ship.
 If a merchant accepted such an offer, then he was obligated to lodge in that person's house and to accept their services as sales agent for whatever business they transacted in Mogadishu.
 The custom of sponsorship where merchants would be embraced by the locals was particular to the Somali coast and was a common form of trade in the region as late as the nineteenth century.
 Zheng He, the famous Chinese traveler obtained zebra and lions from Mogadishu and camels and ostriches from Barawa.